 Comes with a two-year parts warranty and a one-year warranty for labor.

 Made from durable materials that can go against tough environmental conditions.

 Things We Don’t Like

 KING has reinvented its Jack line with the latest technology to deliver the best directional over-the-air antenna available.

 By doing so, this model has a better signal and more free channels.

-Its sleek and high-tech design gives greater performance and improves UHF signal reception while getting remaining VHF broadcast channels.
+Its sleek and high-tech design gives greater performance and improves UHF signal reception while getting the remaining VHF broadcast channels.

-In fact, more than 80% of new DTV channels are broadcast while still providing a great reception of existing VHF channels.
+In fact, more than 80% of new DTV channels are broadcast while still providing great reception of existing VHF channels.

 All in all, this unit provides broader reception coverage quickly by locating the strongest signal and maximizing reception.

 Because of its long-range signal acquisition, you can mount the antenna either outdoors or indoors.